0xPolygonID/tutorials/mkdocs/docs/issuer-node/demo-create-credential.md

 This demo illustrates the process of creating a credential using Polygon ID app and a demo Issuer website.

 To create a credential, you require a schema that contains semantics of the JSON vocabulary and is used to describe a large number of data sets.
 The schema contains links to JSON-LD Context and JSON URL.
-For this tutorial, we shall be using an existing KYC-based Age Credential schema.
+For this tutorial, we shall be using an existing KYC-based Age Credential Schema.

 To create a credential, the Polygon ID app must be installed on your mobile.